VR-Scott/matchaREADME/README.md

 ## Tools & Technologies
 #### Back-end:
-- Apache:  An open source web server and the most widely used server worldwide for delivery of web content.
-Used to  serves the project on localhost for development.
+- NodeJS: An open-source web server environment that uses JavaScript on the server and runs on various platforms
-- PHP: A general-purpose language suited for web development (requirement of the project).
+- JavaScript: A general purpose programming language for web that can calculate, manipulate and validate data.

 #### Front-end:
 - HTML: The standard markup language used to develop web Pages.
 It only defines the layout of the page contents.
 - CSS: Used to define the style of the website.
 It augments HTML and can be used to create semi-dynamic websites.
 - JavaScript: A programming language that is often used alongside HTML and CSS to make dynamic websites.
 It is usually referred to as the language of the web because of its strong compatibility with web browsers and HTML.
+- React(JSX): JSX(stands for JavaScript XML) makes it easier to write and add HTML in React.
+Combining JS and HTML

 #### Data Management System (DBMS):
-- MariaDB: An open source SQL server used as the primary database driver along with the Structured Query Language we used for the project database queries.
+- PostgreSQL: a open-source relational database management system emphasizing extensibility and SQL compliance.

-#### Project structure:
+#### Project structure:(Needs changing)
 ```
 camagru
 ├── app